VirtualBrainLab/Pinpoint/README.md

 ### CCF -> in vivo issues

 The CCF coordinates returned by this tool are not identical to the in vivo mouse brain.
 We know for sure that the CCF atlas is stretched along the DV axis (in vivo = 0.952 * CCF) and squashed on the AP axis (in vivo 1.087 * CCF).
-In addition it appears the lamda-bregma angle in the CCF space is rotated by about 5 degrees.
+You can use the **Stereotaxic coordinates** setting to output coordinates that have been corrected for these differences.
+Note that there also appears to be a rotation in the lamda-bregma angle of about 5 degrees, we are not yet accounting for this.

 ## Install